MaleGel/GameJames/README.md

 # GameJames
-Repository for any Game James I go in
+Repository for any my projects for any Game James I go in